Trustworthy Documents (v0.3)

 • 5 NTs from 4th and 5th centuries

 So the scholars trying to reproduce the 'original' documents have a lot to work with.
 I note an estimate that 97%, or more, of the first written Gospels are recoverable from the materials.
 The fact that it is not 100% does not need to be disturbing.
-The discrepancy, 3%, at most, accounts for the variants we find in published NTs.
+The discrepancy, 3%, or less, accounts for the variants we find in published NTs.
 (For example see 'on Variants' post relating to the John chapter 1 passage I posted in 'Introduction'.)

 Nonetheless, many educated people addressing these ancient documents feel with a greater or lesser reluctance that they must strain out the camels before swallowing the rest (to adapt a metaphor from Jesus).
 They are left with material more acceptable, on one or more grounds, to them.
 It is a pity to discard too easily and all I can hope is that you will read the NT for yourself.
 I trust this blog makes the records of Jesus accessible to you.
 (At this point I am not mentioning the OT but may do so later.)